jakeburke1775/jakeburke1775/README.md

 - [Coffee Shop](#): A landing page for a coffee shop.

 #### Game Development
-- [Cody Chameleon](#): You are a color changing lizard just trying to stay away from scary creatures and moving platforms.
+- [Cody Chameleon](#): You are a color changing lizard trying to stay away from scary creatures and moving platforms.

 ## Future Projects
 #### Web Development